adellej/beans/settle/README.rst

 settle
 ======

-Settling solver - the beans edition
+Settling solver - the BEANSp edition
 -----------------------------------------------------------------

 * Forked from settle project by Andrew Cumming